Jazz Bass Master Harness: Volume · Q · Blend + Series/Parallel + Phantom Buffer

 5.1 Jumper from SW1 to ground bus

 5.3 Solder a wire from SW3 that tees into the bridge hot lead (the same wire on Blend Gang B Lug 6).
-You can solder a separate jumper from SW3 to that lug, or splice into the existing wire.

-Step 6: Wire the Greasebucket tone circuit
+Step 6: Wire the Q-filter

-Step 7: Build the onboard buffer
+Step 7: The ring-hot buffer

 │